top of page

 Data collection: We need to collect your personal information so that we can know who you are and communicate with you; the legal basis for this is a legitimate interest.
 It also allows us to provide you with services and process payment for these services; the legal basis for this is the contract with you.

-Data is initially collected through your registration form.
+Data is initially collected through our contact details form.
 Further information is collected during any telephone calls, assessment appointments and therapy sessions.

-Your contact details, session notes and any messages you send us through Clinix will be recorded as part of your client record on Clinix.
-If you email us on Protonmail, your emails will be stored in our inbox until we have responded to them.
-If they contain important information, this will then be recorded on your client record on Clinix before the email is deleted.
+Your contact details, session notes and any messages you send will be recorded as part of your client record on Imatta.
+If you email us on Protonmail, your emails will be stored in our inbox until we have responded to them and recorded them on Imatta.
+They will then be deleted on Protonmail.

 A copy of your records will be stored on an encrypted hard drive inside a locked filing cabinet that only Dr Danielle Crane has access to.